-These perspectives exist as a continuum and the perspective for Grade 4 is "sharing what it means to be healthy".
-Students extend their understanding of health-related concepts, by building on what they already know, so that they can make and implement decisions to adopt healthy behaviours.
+These perspectives exist as a continuum and the perspective for Grade 5 is "facing obstacles and embracing opportunities to holistic well-being".
+Students extend their understanding of health-related concepts, by facing health obstacles and embracing health opportunities so that they can make and implement decisions to adopt healthy behaviours.
 To truly understand a concept, students must uncover key problems, issues, questions, and arguments behind the knowledge claims.
 The outcomes inspire questions derived from prior knowledge (Goal #1), examination of past and present health "claims" (Goal #2), and the use of past and present knowledge to improve the health of self and others (Goal #3).